TENET: One Step Toward Test-Driven Development for Repository-Level Code Generation: Approach:

 From these clusters, \ours{} selects at most $T$ test cases.
+The selection further prioritizes tests with the shortest call chain from the entry test function to the target function.
+The \textbf{motivation} is that tests with shorter invocation paths may expose cleaner execution contexts and more localized failure signals.
+In contrast, tests with deeper invocation paths often provide longer and more complex feedback, indicating complicated execution paths and error propagation.
+Selecting tests with shorter call chains may expose the agent to more concise and focused feedback, thereby simplifying the refinement process and reducing the overall task difficulty.

-The selection balances two objectives: (1) ensuring diversity by choosing test cases from different clusters, and (2) prioritizing test cases with the shortest call chain from the entry test function to the target function.
-In practice, the process first attempts to pick one representative test case from each cluster.
+In practice, the process first attempts to pick one representative test case from each cluster with the shortest call chain.
 If the number of clusters is greater than or equal to $T$, the top $T$ clusters are chosen, with one test case selected from each.
 If the number of clusters is fewer than $T$, additional test cases with the shortest call chains are selected until the budget of $T$ is reached.
-This strategy ensures that the final subset of test cases remains both diverse across failure patterns and closely tied to the target function’s behavior.
+This strategy ensures that the final subset of test cases remains both diverse across failure patterns and closely tied to the target function's behavior.

+We emphasize that the full-suite execution above is performed by the THM alone for candidate discovery; the subsequent agent only has access to the selected tests.
 We set $T=3$ for the algorithm described above based on preliminary experiments on the sphinx project from \repocod (Section~\ref{sec:RQ3}).
-We study alternative test selection strategies in \ref{sec:RQ4}.
+We study alternative test selection strategies in Section~\ref{sec:RQ4}.